codeforamerica/wealthmap/README.markdown

   cp local_settings.py.example local_settings.py

-Test that Django is working and pointed at your database.
+Test that Django is working and pointed at your database(migrations not yet created).

   ./manage migrate